tuxtof/labs/setup/prism_central/prism_central_setup.rst

 7. Log out of Prism Central
 8. Log in as **user01@bootcamp.local**
 9. Once you validate you can log in as user01, log out
-10. Log back into Prism Central as admin

 Step 5 — Configure Self-Service Admin Management
 ************************************************

 In this section we will configure Self-Service Portal (SSP)

+1. Ensure you're Logged into Prism Central as user "admin"
-1. Go to Gear --> Self-Service Admin Management
+2. Go to Gear --> Self-Service Admin Management
-2. Fill in the following info under Connect to AD, and then click **Next**:
+3. Fill in the following info under Connect to AD, and then click **Next**:

 +--------------------------+------------------------------------------+
 | Select Active Directory  |            Bootcamp                      |